robjhyndman/hprtc/content/competition/junior.md

 ### General Information

 HPRTC junior completion is run through Eastern Region Tennis (ERT).
 We have a strong number of juniors with ages from 8 to 17 and a big mix of skills and experience.
-Eastern Region offer a wide variety of tennis competitions for Juniors in the Eastern Suburbs of Melbourne on Saturday (8:30am start), boys and girls combinations in either Doubles or Single/Doubles formats.
+Eastern Region offer a wide variety of tennis competitions for Juniors in the Eastern Suburbs of Melbourne on Saturdays and Sundays, boys and girls combinations in either Doubles or Single/Doubles formats.

 Teams are selected at the discretion of the Junior Selection Committee.
 Each team requires a parent to be a team manager to be a contact person for the team.
 Should no parent be willing to take on this role for a particular team, that team will be withdrawn prior to the start of the season.
 Parents will also need to commit to a rotating roster for manning the canteen when playing at home.
 There are plenty of old hands to help you on your first couple of time and it is usually good fun.